rndmcnlly/bddc/README.md

 # Building from source

-Assuming you have downloaded this repository, installed Python, and installed poetry (e.g. via pipx), run the following commands to install this project's dependencies and build the `bddc` executable for your platform.
+Assuming you have downloaded this repository, installed Python 3.10, and installed poetry, run the following commands to install this project's dependencies and build the `bddc` executable binary for your platform.

     $ poetry install
     $ poetry run nuitka3 bddc.py